DylanLacey/parallel_test_tutorial/README.md

 **Let's break this down**

 * Because of file loading issues, you need to require `sauce/cucumber` after `cucumber/rails`.
 * `Capybara.javascript_driver = :sauce` tells Capybara that any tests that need to be run with `javascript` should be handled by sauce.
-What sauce has done is any test tagged with `@selenium` will be run automatically on the Sauce OnDemand platform.
+What Sauce has done is any test tagged with `@selenium` will be run automatically on the Sauce OnDemand platform.
 * The `Sauce.config` block tells sauce what platform(Mac), what browser(Chrome), and what browser version(chrome doesn't have versions so you just put an empty string.
 And yes, it has to be in an array of arrays!

 We now need to add our creditentials so SauceLabs knows who we are.
 Inside of our `config` directory create a new `.yml` file called `ondemand.yml`.
 The sauce gem is looking for this file.
 Add the following: